stephanie-w/brainscribble/content/DataAnalysis/plotting-last-earthquakes-on-a-map.md

 title: Plotting Last Earthquakes on a Map
 date: 2015-08-30
 tags: ipython-notebook
+Summary: Plotting the earthquakes of the last 30 months with R and the the National Earthquake Hazards Reduction Program (NEHRP) feed ...

 ---

 Source available on [Nbviewer](http://nbviewer.ipython.org/github/stephanie-w/brainscribble/blob/master/source/plotting-last-earthquakes-on-a-map.ipynb)

+The USGS Earthquake Hazards Program is part of the National Earthquake Hazards Reduction Program (NEHRP) and provides several data on earthquake location and magnitude.

+The data on earthquakes of the last 30 months is avaiblable at http://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/4.5_month.csv.

 ```python
 # Render our plots inline